PDXChinese/pdxchinese.github.io/_pages/coronavirus.md

 ## Initiative from Local Chinese American Community

-**Disclaimer** This is a collection of public data for the benefit of getting the words out.
+**Disclaimer** This is a collection of public data for the benefit of helping getting the words out.
 There is no implication of OCC affiliation for the listed organzations on this page.

 ### [Locals for Locals](https://www.locals-for-locals.com/)